 The market for plant-based dairy alternatives is clearly growing.
 Give your plant-based dairy alternatives the right appeal with DSM’s unique solutions for dairy alternatives.
 We'll help you create tastier, sweeter products with a satisfying texture – and packed with all the nutrients that consumers want.
 You’ll also be supported every step of the way by our plant-based experts.
 Contact us so we can talk with you about how we can support your specific plant-based dairy alternatives plans.

-Whether you’re developing oat-based or soy-based drinks or even other dairy alternatives, portfolio of solutions enriches nutritional value, improves texture and adds mouthfeel.
+Whether you’re developing oat-based or soy-based drinks or even other dairy alternatives, our portfolio of solutions enriches nutritional value, improves texture and adds mouthfeel.
+Download the leaflet to read more and give your plant-based drinks the right appeal.

 Our Delvo®Plant family of enzymes delivers a better taste, texture and smoother mouthfeel to plant-based drinks.
 Delvo®Plant enzymes also unlock natural sweetness – fine-tuning the sugar profile of your products to meet different regional consumer preferences.